 Innovation in mobile can also be lower tech, as the Carnegie Museum of Art in Pittsburgh, Pennsylvania, has demonstrated through its exhibition of photographs by Charles “Teenie” Harris, who photographed Pittsburgh’s African American community from about 1935 to 1975.
-His archive of nearly 80,000 the black urban experience, yet it lacks important descriptive information.
+His archive of nearly 80,000 images is one of the most detailed visual records of the black urban experience, yet it lacks important descriptive information.

 To tackle this cataloging challenge, the Carnegie Museum requests help from the community.
 Exhibition visitors can dial a prominently posted phone number and leave a message describing what they know about the people, places, and things in the images—genius!
 These crowdsourced stories become important archival records as well as interpretive materials for future exhibitions.

 Seventy-five percent of the respondents to the Culture Track 2017 study said they came to our institutions to de-stress.
 That’s wonderful, but could stress be a reason why others avoid museums?
 Do first-time visitors want to avoid looking ignorant in front of companions?
 Do people with physical needs fear we can’t accommodate them?